 2. You need a trusted contractor for repairs, water damage issues, and more.

 Managing central Florida properties sometimes means that you will need to coordinate building repairs.
-Our sister company, True Builders, is available to help repair water damage, fire damage, get rid of mold, and more.
+Our sister company, True Builders, is available to help repair water damage, fire damage, and more.
 They will also repair any roof issues and are able to detect and repair leaks within a building.
 Their trained contractors also help with remodeling, particularly kitchens and bathrooms, which are rooms that often require upgrading after a tenant moves out.
 They have a local showroom where they display the many different options available for kitchens, bathrooms, or other additions.